 We took the little gal grouse hunting today.
 She loaded her 20 gauge in a scabbard on her horse and she, Hank, myself and Daisy our bird dog headed up the trail.
-We headed up an area where Hank and I had seen birds a couple of weeks prior when we were scouting for bear.
-The ride involved a little bush whacking, but she is a star outdoors little gal and she pushed the branches out of the way as we made our way up the hills to search for birds.
+We headed up to an area where Hank and I had seen birds a couple of weeks prior when we were scouting for bears.
+The ride involved a little bushwhacking, but she is a star outdoors little gal, and she pushed the branches out of the way as we made our way up the hills to search for birds.

-We followed our plan on the East side of the meadow and then around the North, over to the West and ended back up on the South where we had started.
+We followed our plan on the East side of the meadow and then around the North, over to the West, and ended up on the South where we had started.
 Not a single bird flushed.
-We let out a short sigh and continued on.
-We then went on through the center of the meadow from the South up to the North and up into the thick trees again.
-All the while through the trees we were searching for birds but saw nothing.
+We let out a short sigh and continued.
+We then went on through the center of the meadow from the South to the North and into the thick trees again.
+We were searching for birds through the trees but saw nothing.

-We dismounted and sat in the grass with the little gal and ate some lunch.
+We dismounted, sat in the grass with the little gal, and ate lunch.
 It was quality family time in the beautiful fall sunshine.
 It was a time that I cherish as a mother.

-We hunted the rest of the day and then finally headed for home.
-The little gal breasted her birds and was as happy as anyone could ever imagine to learn how to cook a grouse.
+We hunted the rest of the day and then finally headed home.
+The little gal breasted her birds and was as happy as anyone could ever imagine learning how to cook a grouse.
 We have never been more proud to eat a supper that was put on the table by a proud little huntress.